 Why is walking a great exercise to improve heart health?

-The American Heart Association recommends doing moderate-intensity activity for 150 minutes a week.
+The American Heart Association recommends doing moderate-intensity cardio activity for 150 minutes a week.
 That’s 30 minutes per day, 5 days weekly.
 Additional benefits can be gained by 300 minutes of walking weekly (60 minutes per day, 5 days weekly).
 Walking is an excellent method of getting in the suggested daily allowance of exercise because it’s safe, easy to do and can be customized for your individual circumstances.

 Walking to prevent heart disease